nathandesire14rehman/ABadAvatar/README.md

 Step 4: After step 3, the launcher will start and allow you to launch your .GOD games. |

 Step 5: You're done.
-If you need ISO2GOD, it will be in this "I2G" .txt file.
+If you need ISO2GOD, it will be in this "I2G" .exe file.

-thanks u everyone !
+thanks @everyone !